Project Portfolio Management is the selection, prioritization, and Control of an organization’s projects and programs.

 - Disagreement on the pace of adoption is a challenge.
 Whether rollout is incremental or rapid, it is inevitable that the business will demand that disruption and productivity loss be minimized.

-- It is simply human nature, that people will blame the tools and processes to hide their own lack of knowledge and understanding.
+- It is simply human nature that people will blame the tools and processes for hiding their own lack of knowledge and understanding.
 All tools and processes are created with their own set of idiosyncrasies; it will, therefore, be important to provide continual support and training.
 However, you must be prepared to accept that no matter how much you train, hand-hold, and evangelize, some people will simply not understand PPM.

 PPM – Best Practice Considerations

 In order to organize the business for PPM, senior management and executive buy-in are absolutely critical – without this, PPM will fail.
 Executive sponsorship is essential to create awareness, provide support, build consensus, and motivate stakeholders at all

 levels to participate effectively.
 Executive sponsorship gives PPM the all-important ‘nod’ from above.

 Why: identifying the pain and calculating the ROI

 Justifying PPM within any organization depends on the business’s ability to sell PPM’s benefits.
 This can be achieved by conducting a health check to establish key areas of pain and then to dovetail this with an ROI model.
 Ownership of the health check and ROI model should be with the key project stakeholders and executive sponsors.
 The ROI analysis will help the organization define and quantify potential top-line benefits and also identify the quantitative and qualitative benefits from deploying PPM, such as in revenue, market capitalization, increased customer base, and decreased attrition.